V-Dem Researchers Plot Path Forward in Rome Conference

 Oct 25, 2017

 The collaborative project is led by four principal investigators: Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of the University of Texas at Austin, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Svend-Erik Skanning of Aarhus University, Denmark.
-The Kellogg Institute serves as the project’s institutional home in the US, and the Varieties of Democracy Institute at the University of Gothenburg in Sweden is its home in Europe.
 In addition to its PIs, the V-Dem team includes 12 researchers at 11 universities in the US, Europe, and Latin America; 31 Regional Managers all over the world; and more than 2000 country experts.

 V-Dem seeks to capture seven different conceptions of democracy—participatory, consensual,majoritarian, deliberative, and egalitarian, in addition to the more familiar electoral and liberal democracy—in all countries since 1900.
 The different types of democracy are broken down into components and then into more than 400 specific indicators.
 The reliable, precise nature of the indicators as well as their lengthy historical coverage is useful to scholars studying why democracy succeeds or fails and how it affects human development, as well as to governments and NGOs wishing to evaluate efforts to promote democracy.
 V-Dem makes the improved indicators freely available for use by researchers, NGOs, international organizations, activists, and journalists.